Fears suck don’t they?

 I’m not suggesting that this is in any way easy to do.

 These are the things I say to myself and the practice I try to follow to alleviate my own episodes of impending doom.
-The reason I’m writing this right now to share with others is because I’m currently experiencing my own fear conundrum.
+The reason I’m sharing this with you is because I’m currently experiencing my own fear conundrum.

 Having fears and being fearful is completely normal, it’s human.
 We are programmed to have the feeling of fear so we can recognise things that might potentially harm us.
 Notice how I say potentially?
 That’s because our mind is not always right in it’s assessments of danger.